 - Nasopharynx tumors

 - Tumors of the oropharynx, including the tonsils, base of the tongue, and soft palate

 - Tumors of the oral cavity, including the anterior tongue and floor of the mouth

 - Tumors of the cranial nerves

 - Orbital tumors, including optic nerve sheath meningioma, optic nerve glioma, and lacrimal gland/lacrimal sac tumors

 Receiving Proton Therapy

-Seattle Cancer Care Alliance (SCCA) patients receive proton therapy at the SCCA Proton Therapy Center, located on UW Medicine’s Northwest Hospital & Medical Center campus (view map and directions).
+Seattle Cancer Care Alliance (SCCA) patients receive proton therapy at the SCCA Proton Therapy Center, located on UW Medicine’s Northwest Hospital & Medical Center campus.
 A complete proton therapy session can range from 15 to 60 minutes; the time spent delivering protons to the tumor is only about one minute.
 Most patients receive therapy five days a week for four to eight weeks.
 If your doctors recommend proton therapy for you, they will talk with you about this option.

 Learn more about proton therapy.